percona/percona-server/doc/source/security/using-keyring-plugin.rst

 .. warning::

    Each ``secret_mount_point`` must be used by only one server.
-If multiple server use the same secret_mount_point, the behavior is unpredictable.
+If multiple servers use the same secret_mount_point, the behavior is unpredictable.

 The first time a key is fetched from a `keyring`, the `keyring_vault` communicates with the Vault server to retrieve the key type and data.